SuyodhanJ6/SuyodhanJ6/README.md

     • Machine Learning Framework and Libraries (Pandas, Numpy, Sklearn, PySpark, PyTorch, TensorFlow, Matplotlib, Seaborn, TFX..)
     • Data Analysis and Visualization: Pandas, NumPy, Matplotlib, Seaborn, Plotly, PowerBI

-Currently learning: Blockchain technology
+Currently learning: AWS(CCP)

-Planning to obtain certification in Blockchain as soon as possible.
+Planning to obtain certification in AWS as soon as possible.
 This continuous learning and expertise in a range of technologies position me as a versatile Data Scientist with the ability to deliver innovative solutions in the field of data analysis and machine learning.

 Reach Me --> prashantmalge181@gmail.com